AbigailWee/news-sentiment-gdp-malaysia/README.md

 >
 > 2. To compare the predictive performance of Mandarin news sentiment with English news sentiment as reported by previous studies.
 >
 > 3. To determine the correlation between GDP’s demand-side components and the constructed news sentiment index.

 #### 📌 1.4 Scope of the Study

-▪️ Focuses on the use of Mandarin news sentiment for forecasting GDP and demand-side components in Malaysia.
+> ▪️ This study explores how Mandarin news sentiment can forecast Malaysia’s GDP and its demand components: private investment, consumption, imports, and exports.
-▪️ Limited to data from 2022 to 2023 due to time constraints.
-▪️ Applies a quarterly forecasting framework using machine learning models.
+>
-▪️ Mandarin news content was sourced from See Hua Daily News due to scraping limitations with other platforms.
+> ▪️ It uses Mandarin articles from See Hua Daily News covering Q1 2022 to Q4 2023.
+>
+> ▪️ Only one news source is analyzed, which may introduce bias but still allows useful insights.
+>
+> ▪️ A dictionary-based sentiment method is used due to limited Mandarin models available.
+>
+> ▪️ Sentiment scores are compared with official indicators like BCI, CSI, and DOSM macroeconomic data.
+>
+> ▪️ Machine learning models such as LASSO, Ridge, SVR, Random Forest, and XGBoost are applied using a rolling window approach.
+>
+> ▪️ The study addresses the lack of non-English sentiment analysis in Malaysia’s multilingual context.

 #### 📌 1.5 Significance of the Study

-▪️ Fills a gap in sentiment analysis by focusing on Mandarin news in a multilingual, multiethnic context.
+>▪️ Fills a gap in sentiment analysis by focusing on Mandarin news in a multilingual, multiethnic context.
+>
-▪️ Provides a benchmark for future research in multilingual economies exploring economic sentiment.
+>▪️ Provides a benchmark for future research in multilingual economies exploring economic sentiment.
+>
-▪️ Enhances local forecasting of macroeconomic variables using vernacular media sources.
+>▪️ Enhances local forecasting of macroeconomic variables using vernacular media sources.
+>
-▪️ Supports policymakers in improving short-term economic forecasts specific to Malaysia’s unique dynamics.
+>▪️ Supports policymakers in improving short-term economic forecasts specific to Malaysia’s unique dynamics.

 ---